BA/BA (Hons) Costume Design and Construction

 - Introduction to Costume Design

-- Complete two practical learning modules as Wardrobe Assistants on ‘Show work’ where you will work as part of a team delivering the costumes for a series of live projects working in collaboration with partner organisations and companies.
+- complete two practical learning modules as a wardrobe assistant on ‘Show work’ where you will work as part of a team creating and delivering the costumes for a series of live projects working in collaboration with partner organisations and companies; and

 - Advanced Costume Design